What is the difference between RDP and VPS

 What is a RDP?

-The Remote Desktop protocol is a Microsoft technology.
-This programs allows a remote access connection to a Windows server exclusively from a client.
-It provides a full remote desktop visualisation of a given computer or server.
+The Remote Desktop protocol is a Microsoft proprietary technology.
+This programs allows a remote access connection to a Windows server from a client.
+This protocol opens a full remote desktop visualisation of a given computer or server.

 The RDP server is the remote computer you would like to gain access to.
 The client is the computer you would like to access the terminal server from.